Page Banner

 • Examples of eligible projects include but are not limited to upgrading treatment for known level of PFAS; developing a new water source free from EC; consolidation and blending to address known PFAS levels; construction of a new community water system to take contaminated private wells offline; and the planning and design of a project to address an emerging contaminant or contaminants.

-• 25% of funding must be used for either disadvantaged communities or those that serve less than 25,000 people.
+• The BIL emerging contaminants funding requires 25% of the funding be used for either disadvantaged communities or those that serve less than 25,000 people prior to serving larger communities.

-DWSRF Lead Service Line Inventory & Replacement Funding
+DWSRF Lead Service Line Inventory and Replacement Funding

 This additional fund is specifically for the replacement of lead service lines.

-• Lead Service Line Inventory work is eligible as a planning loan project.
+• Lead Service Line (LSL) inventory work is eligible as a planning loan project.

 • Design and bidding for Lead Service Line replacement projects is an eligible project as a design loan project.

-• Any project funded under this supplemental funding must replace entire lead service line (LSL), not just a portion, unless a portion has already been replaced.
+• With exemption to 62-554.300(4)(j) F.A.C., projects funded under this supplemental funding must replace entire lead service line (EPA definition and figure depicting service line), not just a portion, unless a portion has already been replaced.

 • Internal (aka premise) plumbing and apparatuses are NOT currently eligible for this supplemental funding as it is not DWSRF eligible.
 This includes plumbing and water coolers in schools and daycares, as well as plumbing inside homes and multifamily residential buildings.